We’re going to make the most of our drill press by building a simple drill press table.

 It was now time to start on the fence.
 I cut the two fence pieces to width on the table saw.

 I then cut a 3/4″ x 3/8″ deep dado on the vertical piece of the fence.
 When you are cutting dados you want to make sure that you get a consistent depth along the entire cut.
 I do that by using my GRR-RIP push block.
-I did not use my GRR-RIP push block the first time and I did not get a consistent depth and the t track did not sit in the dado very well and I had to go back and cut it again.
+The GRR-RIP push block was not used the first time and I did not get a consistent depth and the t track did not sit in the dado very well and I had to go back and cut it again.

-I also cut two dados the same size on the top.
+Two dados were cut the same size on the top.

 I then took the fence pieces to the miter saw to bring them to their final length.